falkowich/pyise-ers/README.md

 Python module to manage Cisco ISE via the REST API.

-## Master branch information
+## Information about the master branch

-### 2023-05-06 information

-This branch is under development to a 0.3 release.
-So excpect breakage until 0.3 is released as a package on PyPI
+### As of May 6, 2023

+The master branch is currently being developed towards a 0.3 release.
+As a result, it is possible that some features may not work as expected until the 0.3 release is finalized and published as a package on PyPI.
+Please keep this in mind when using the code from this branch.

 ## Namechange information